Embracing Differences

 Food is culture.
 It is much more than simply what is on our plates and where we derive the energy to fuel our bodies.
 The daily act of eating is as much about family, community and human relationships.
 And because absolutely everyone has to eat, food is probably the most universally shared cultural experience that we have.

-Jewish foods rich with symbolism and stories.
-Students will also uncover the traditions that Jewish people have maintained about which foods are eaten and which are not, as well as the manner in which food is prepared and the particular way in which it is eaten.
+(Optional) Students will also uncover the traditions that Jewish people have maintained about which foods are eaten and which are not, as well as the manner in which food is prepared and the particular way in which it is eaten.
 This food culture has been passed from one generation to the next, stretching back thousands of years, and is commonly referred to as Kosher.

 The workshop also delves into the rich history of chocolate and its significance in Jewish culture.
-Campers will discover fascinating stories about the relationship between Jews and chocolate, adding a deeper layer of meaning to their experience.
+Participants will discover fascinating stories about the relationship between Jews and chocolate, adding a deeper layer of meaning to their experience.

 Students can begin growing into informed eaters at a young age.
 Informed eaters make better choices for their taste buds, health, community, and environment.
 The Bean to Bar workshop will have your students licking their fingers as they discover how food can connect us with the world around us.